jdmonin/JSettlers2/README.txt

 All files created by building are in the "target" directory, including Java .class files, and JavaDoc files.
 Distribution tarballs, zip files, and installation files are placed in "dist".

+JSettlers is licensed under the GNU General Public License.
+Each source file lists contributors by year.
+A copyright year range (for example, 2007-2011) means the file was contributed to by that person in each year of that range.